mashiyatz/CommunityCanvas/docs/index.md

-**Community Canvas** is a website for New Yorkers to present new ideas for public spaces in 3D.
+**Community Canvas** is a website for New Yorkers to visualize new ideas for public spaces in 3D.

 ## Development Updates